Voice over and social media: where, why, how?

 Another piece of advice: don't give advice on subjects on which you have no confirmed expertise - not to be confused with opinions formed after reading a couple of articles on the web, which, let's face it, we're all guilty of sometimes.
 There's a lot of nonsense written by so-called experts on acoustics, equipment, rates...
 Once again, don't hesitate to do a bit of research on these experts, beyond what they say.
 Some may have the required knowledge, but many don't.
 We all want to help, but we need to have the necessary knowledge to do so.

-Finally: promos are necessary and recommended for showing off your work in your profiles and your professional Facebook voice over page (yes, a professional Facebook page is essential), but not in professional groups.
-These groups are mainly made up of colleagues who will never be clients, and apart from trying to show off and convince everyone that you're in demand because you're 'simply the best' (which reeks of desperation or a fragile psychological condition in constant search of validation), there's no point.
+Finally: self-promos are necessary and recommended to showcase your work in your profiles and your professional Facebook voice-over page (yes, a professional Facebook page is essential), but not in professional groups.
+These groups are mainly made up of colleagues who will never be clients, and apart from trying to make yourself look good and convince everyone that you're in demand because you're 'simply the best' (which reeks of desperation or a fragile psychological condition in constant search of validation), there's no point.

 OK, but which social media?

-During a voice over workshop I was teaching, one of the participants asked me which social media it would be wise to have a presence on.
+During a voice over workshop I was teaching, one of the participants asked me which social networks it would be wise to have a presence on.
 I told her that Linkedin, Facebook, Instagram and Twitter were a must.
-To which she told me that she found the whole social a bother, and that one would suffice, but which one?
+To which she told me that the social networks bothered her, and that one would suffice, but which one?
 My answer: if you want to make it a job that feeds you properly, you have to approach it differently: as a job, that we do every day, in which we invest time, like any other working person.
 Otherwise, it's a hobby.

-As professional voice over talent, we work for a living, and while our job is to speak into a microphone, that's not all there is to our business.
-Marketing is vital to any profitable business, and social networks - ALL the major social networks - are now essential marketing tools: just look at the digital communications of all the major brands.
+As professional voice actors, we do the job we do because we love it of course, but we also work to earn a living, and while our core business is speaking, our business isn't limited to that.
+Marketing is vital to any profitable business, and social networks - ALL the major social networks - are essential marketing tools today: just look at the digital communications of all the major brands.

-Whether we like it or not, we are merchants offering a service, and marketing is a permanent, ongoing, sustained effort that is an integral part of our work.
+Whether we like it or not, we are craftsmen offering a service and marketing is a permanent, ongoing, sustained effort that is an integral part of our work.
+I talk about this essential subject in the article Voice Over Marketing?
+Say What?

 But why is it good for my business?

-By sharing, liking etc. the comms of people with whom you are connected, there is a greater chance that they will share the content you post, which will expose you to people in their network but not necessarily in yours, allowing for exponential dissemination.
-And this shouldn't be underestimated - you don't know who will see or re-share your posts that your colleagues share, and that could be a potential customer.
+By sharing, liking etc. the comments of people with whom you are connected, there is a greater chance that they will share the content you post, which will expose you to people in their network but not necessarily in yours, allowing for tree dissemination.
+And this shouldn't be underestimated - you don't know who will see or re-share your posts that your colleagues share, and it could reach a potential customer.

 Speaking of social media, you can find me on Linkedin, Facebook, Twitter, Instagram, and YouTube, which isn't really a social media as such, but it's also essential.

-Thank you for reading this article and if it's been of benefit to you, why not put it into practice and share it on your profiles so that your colleagues can benefit too?
+Thank you for reading this article and if you enjoyed it, put it into practice and share it on your profiles so that your colleagues can benefit too!

-Don't forget to subscribe to my voice over blog to be notified of new articles, and don't hesitate to share your experience here and leave your comments, suggestions or questions.
-Don't hold back, I'll do my best to answer them.
+I invite you to share your experience here and leave your comments, suggestions or questions.
+I'll do my best to answer them.